Uniswap/examples/web3-react/README.md

 ### Get a mainnet RPC URL

-1. Create an API key using any of the [Ethereum API providers](https://docs.ethers.io/v5/api/providers/) and grab the respective RPC URL, eg `https://mainnet.infura.io/v3/0ac57a06f2994538829c14745750d721`
+1. Create an API key using any of the [Ethereum API providers](https://docs.ethers.io/v5/api/providers/) and grab the respective RPC URL, or use the default `https://mainnet.infura.io/v3/4bf032f2d38a4ed6bb975b80d6340847`
-2. Set that as the value of the `mainnet` `rpc` vale inside the [config](./src/config.ts).
+2. Set that as the value of the `rpc` inside the [config](./src/config.ts) for the chains you decide to connect the dApp to.

 ### Start the web interface